csvance/ReactantServer.jl/docs/src/manual/multi_gpu_gateway.md

 report over the control plane) and resident weight footprint against each worker's weight-memory budget, placing models heaviest-first onto the least pressured workers, where pressure is whichever of compute or memory is closer to full.
 Packing by memory keeps each GPU's resident weight set bounded so evictions stay rare.
+With `forbid_memory_oversubscription` enabled (the default), this becomes a hard guarantee: a model is placed only on a worker where its weights still fit whenever some worker can hold it, so a feasible fully-resident placement is never passed over for one that strands a model on-demand (the worker LRU evicting a placed model).
+The packer falls back to the unconstrained choice, and logs the oversubscription warning above, only when the weights genuinely exceed every worker's budget.

-Placements are sticky: a single-replica model moves only when the move improves its resulting pressure by more than `hysteresis`, because batching depends on traffic staying where the queues are. (`max_worker_share` is accepted but advisory only; load no longer determines a model's GPU count.)
+Placement is kept stable mainly by smoothing the demand signal rather than by a large dead band: the arrival rate and per-request cost are each tracked with an exponential moving average whose halflife is measured in fleet compute-seconds (`ema_halflife_compute_seconds`, defaulting to one `rebalance_compute_seconds` interval, so the signal decays about half per repack and ages with how busy the fleet is rather than with wall-clock). `hysteresis` adds an optional dead band on top: a single-replica model moves only when the move improves its resulting pressure by more than `hysteresis` (default `0.0`, i.e. move on any improvement), because batching depends on traffic staying where the queues are. (`max_worker_share` is accepted but advisory only; load no longer determines a model's GPU count.)

 Repacks are driven by accumulated compute, not wall-clock: the gateway polls the workers every probe round and recomputes the placement once the fleet has consumed `rebalance_compute_seconds` GPU-seconds since the last repack.
+This compute is **cumulative across every GPU**: the gateway sums each worker's consumed GPU-seconds, so a fleet of N busy GPUs accrues the budget about N times as fast as one (the accrual rate is the sum of the per-GPU utilizations).
+The budget is therefore in GPU-work, not real time, and the wall-clock gap between repacks shrinks as the fleet gets busier or larger and stretches out when it is idle (`rebalance_compute_seconds / sum-of-utilizations`).
+The same cumulative clock drives `ema_halflife_compute_seconds`, so the demand signal also ages in GPU-work rather than wall-clock.
 The first traffic-driven repack can use a smaller `first_rebalance_compute_seconds` budget so an early rebalance corrects the cold placement quickly, then later repacks use the larger steady-state budget to limit memory churn (`0` means the first repack uses `rebalance_compute_seconds` like the rest).
 An idle fleet does not repack until traffic